geostyler/geostyler-homepage/content/about/index.md

 One key project of the ecosystem is the React Library providing developers with widgets and tools to build powerfull and flexible UIs to style geodata over the web.
 To get an idea of it's features and capabilities you can have a look at the [Demo Application](https://geostyler.github.io/geostyler-demo/) or dive into the [Source Code](https://github.com/geostyler/geostyler-demo).
-If you want to to learn how to build your own custom map styling applications be sure to look into the [tutorials](/#tutorials) and the [documentation](https://geostyler.github.io/geostyler/latest/index.html).
+If you want to learn how to build your own custom map styling applications be sure to look into the [tutorials](/#tutorials) and the [documentation](https://geostyler.github.io/geostyler/latest/index.html).

 ### Style Parsers and Transformations